cheinisch/minniark/README.md

 ## Documentation

-Take a look at the [documentation](https://minniark.app) to get started with Image-Portfolio.
+Take a look at the [documentation](https://minniark.app) to get started with Minniark.

 ## Build Status